 - Get safety work permit before starting the hydrostatic pressure test

-- You have to stop the hydrostatic test when you find unsafe condition during the test.
+- You have to stop the hydrostatic test when you find an unsafe condition during the test.
 Do not ignore any unsafe condition since it may trigger an accident.

 - Keep a safe distance during the pressure test to minimize safety risk.
 Refer to a standard for safe distance calculations

-- Relief pressure first after hydrostatic pressure test finished prior to draining water from the tested piping or equipment.
+- Relief pressure first after the hydrostatic pressure test finished prior to draining water from the tested piping or equipment.